Hayona/hayona-cookies/readme.txt

 == Screenshots ==

-1. Add a customisable banner to the top of your website.
+1. Add a customizable banner to the top of your website.
 2. Add a privacy settings form to a page of your choice
 3. Customize the plugin through the options page under Settings » Hayona Cookies